 - The HUB: The Housing Unification Board (HUB) is a governing body of all residential communities and is open to all affiliated with a Residential Commons.
 The objectives of The HUB are: to be the voice of 3,000 students living on campus; to promote Commons Councils and leadership opportunities within the Residential Commons and Upper Division Housing; to communicate and present suggestions and concerns to Residence Life & Student Housing leadership; to provide programming and activities to the on-campus students and to represent SMU on the Regional and National levels.

 - Community Councils: Community Councils are a group of student leaders within each community who work to organize community events and create a positive environment for all students.

 - Assistant Director for Residential Life: ADRLs are a part of the administrative staff who directly supervise Residential Community Directors.
 Each is an experienced residential life professional and has a broad background in residence hall management issues and student development.

-Get Involved with RHA and Community Councils!
+Get Involved with The HUB and Community Councils!

 The HUB (Housing Unification Board) and Community Councils are terrific opportunities to get involved in campus life, meet people, learn how to organize events, tackle issues and gain invaluable leadership experience.
 Each residence community has a community council which works with the staff to shape the living experience.